AVEVA/CONNECT-data-services-developer-docs/content/api-reference/regional-endpoints.md

 ## Endpoint usage guidelines

-You reference the regional endpoint in read, write and delete API requests.

-To retrieve a region's host URL for an object that belongs to a namespace, for example, streams, use the `Self` property within the context of the namespace.
+Reference the regional endpoint in read, write and delete requests.
+To retrieve a region's host URL for an object that belongs to a namespace, for example a stream, use the `Self` property within the context of the namespace.

 In general, any AVEVA Data Hub object whose API route contains `/Namespaces` can use these actions: